ToreStokkedal/sample-java-app/README.md

 - Create and run procet, cjheck in to GitHub as learning Github
 - Then build in GitHib with Actions and deploy to Azure

-Then all kinds of fun
+Then all kinds of fun, like adding Vue.js, or config